fossas/fossa-cli/docs/integrations/gradle.md

 #### `online: <bool>`

 When set to true, this option will remove the `--offline` flag from the command `gradle <project>:dependencies --quiet --offline` used to find the dependencies of the specified project.
+Specify this in the .fossa.yml file under options.
+See above for example

 #### `all-submodules: <bool>`